chantharith-NY/water-quality-prediction/README.md

 Make sure to commit and push the updated `requirements.txt` file to the repository so your teammates can install the new dependencies:
 - `git add requirements.txt`
 - `git commit -m "Update requirements.txt with new packages"`
 - `git push origin main`
-6. Commit and Push Changes the folder `venv`
-Make sure to commit and push the updated `venv` folder to the repository so your teammates can install the new dependencies:
-- `git add venv`
-- `git commit -m "Add venv folder to repository"`
-- `git push origin main`

 ## Update juperter notebook file into repo